nathanEvrardDaCunha/ts-weather-app/docs/git-guidelines.md

 -   start with a verb to tell how thing change
 -   follow with what changed
--   be less than 30 characters
+-   be less or equal to 30 characters

 ## Body & Footer